cozyGarage/resume_engine/README.md

     hackmyresume build r1.json r2.json TO out/rez.html out/rez.md foo/rez.all
     ```

-- **new** creates a new resume in FRESH or JSON Resume format.
+- **new** creates a new resume in JSON Resume format.

     ```bash
     # hackmyresume new <OUTPUTS...> [-f <FORMAT>]
     hackmyresume new resume.json
-    hackmyresume new resume.json -f fresh
+    hackmyresume new resume.json -f
     hackmyresume new r1.json r2.json -f jrs
     ```